 The LG 24UD58-B features a sleek design and gamer-friendly features, including FreeSync and Dynamic Action Sync.
 Its black chassis is hard to keep dust and scratches away from the display, and the display doesn’t have a bezel-free design.
 The plastic strips on the sides of the screen appear thicker than modern displays, making for an unappealing look.

 The 24-inch LG monitor features an ArcLine design stand used on many LG monitors.
-It is wide enough to fit various types of desks but is sturdy enough to prevent tipping over.
-The ArcLine design stand only allows for tilt and not other adjustments, severely limiting your flexibility.
-However, with FreeSync, the display offers a wide range of positioning options and is easily adjustable.
+It is wide enough to fit various types of desks but is sturdy enough to prevent it from tipping over.
+The ArcLine design stand only allows for tilt, not other adjustments, severely limiting your flexibility.
+With FreeSync, however, the display offers a wide range of positioning options and is easily adjustable.

 7) Philips 328E1CA 32″ Curved Monitor Review

 The Philips 328E1CA is a 32-inch curved monitor that offers a solid colour experience and a bezel-free design.
-Its 4K UHD resolution gives it a good UHD look, and it is priced competitively at around $350.
-The 328E1CA comes with integrated speakers, a bezel-free design, and AMD FreeSync technology to fight screen tearing.
+Its 4K UHD resolution gives it a good UHD look and is priced competitively at around $350.
+The 328E1CA has integrated speakers, a bezel-free design, and AMD FreeSync technology to fight screen tearing.
 Its VESA-compatible mounting holes also help it mount on a wall.